 2. Implementation of Boarding School Education in Producing Multiple Intelligences in Students a.
-Linguistic Intelligence b.
-Logical-Mathematical Intelligence
+Linguistic Intelligence

 With an integrated approach combining general and religious education, this boarding school emphasizes not only academic achievement but also the development of social, emotional, and spiritual skills, all of which are key attributes of successful individuals (Bahari, Jon Iskandar, 2018).
 The following describes how education at this boarding school develops multiple intelligences in students: